Diff-DAC: Distributed Actor-Critic for Average Multitask Deep Reinforcement Learning: Problem Formulation

 for some scalar $R_{\max}$.
 Under this assumption we can easily ensure existence of solution to \eqref{eq:empirical-risk}.
-We define $\pi^{\star}$ as a policy that is a solution to \eqref{eq:empirical-risk}, and $v^{\star}$ as its optimal value.

-When all task parameters $\left \{ \theta_k \right\}_{k=1}^N$ are equal, \eqref{eq:empirical-risk} is the single-task RL problem; when they differ, \eqref{eq:empirical-risk} becomes an MRL problem where we aim to learn a single policy that performs optimally in average for the whole set of tasks, although it might perform well for some tasks but poorly for others.
-Experiments show that our solution to \eqref{eq:empirical-risk} can outperform previous methods for more general formulations.
-Moreover, we consider this setting to be a stepping stone towards distributed task-dependent policies, as discussed in Sec. \ref{sec:conclusions},
+When all task parameters $\left \{ \theta_k \right\}_{k=1}^N$ are equal, \eqref{eq:empirical-risk} is the single-task RL problem; when they differ, \eqref{eq:empirical-risk} becomes an MRL problem where we aim to learn a single policy that performs optimally in average for the whole set of tasks.